Judiciary of Italy: Consiglio di Stato

 The Consiglio di Stato is the highest court for administrative matters.
 It also exerts consultative functions vis-à-vis the Italian government.
 Magistrates serving within the jurisdictional branch cannot act as government's counselors, in so far as the separation of powers so requires.
-All magistrates serving within the Consiglio di Stato are owed the title of Consigliere di Stato (en.
-Councilor of State), and can occupy either a jurisdictional or auxiliary office.
+All magistrates serving within the Consiglio di Stato are owed the title of Consigliere di Stato (Councilor of State), and can occupy either a jurisdictional or auxiliary office.
 Since the administrative judicial circuit is two-tiered, the Consiglio di Stato exerts jurisdiction in the last resort on appeal from TARs.
 An appeal before the Suprema Corte di Cassazione is exclusively open as to matters related to jurisdiction.